S3 method for class 'cat_sample'

 topic = "topic_1")

-#> ✔ Data sampled successfully using "basic" method.
+#> ✔ Data sampled successfully using "unweighted" method.

 # Summarise the sampled data